 Black is so non-committal, isn’t it?
 Especially at night.
 One can sneak between parked cars and through alleys and even private yards without being noticed.

-I didn’t have to drive, since Smith lived just a block off campus.
+I didn’t have to drive, since Farnesley lived just a block off campus.
 I slipped into the alley that ran behind his house, making my way silently.
 I guess I wasn’t completely silent — or else my human scent caused an alarm — because a dog sent up some noisy yapping as I passed one residence, but as soon as I was twenty feet way, he want back to his normal nightly business.

 I was feeling pretty proud of myself for executing this little maneuver so well.
 I’d even played the good neighbor and offered to bring over my WD40 and oil his back gate that squeaked.
 When I’d been there for the staff barbecue last week and realized how it squeaked, I knew I’d have to take care of that little problem before I could carry out my plan successfully.
 But a few little squirts, and problem solved.
 I have to laugh now when I think how profusely Smith thanked me for being so thoughtful.

 And, of course, he thanked me profusely again when I presented him with that expensive bottle of burgundy today as a birthday gift.
-That’s the thing about old Smith.
+That’s the thing about old Farnesley.
 He did everything rather profusely — even his drinking.
 And that’s what I was counting on.
 The old sot!
 How anyone could believe he was fit to be made the Chair of our department was beyond me.
 The choices had come down to him and me, and I was positive I’d be their pick.
-But when the university President told me that the board was swinging heavily toward Smith instead, it was all I could do not to unload a torrent of curses right there in the hallway of the administration building.
+But when the university President told me that the board was swinging heavily toward Farnesley instead, it was all I could do not to unload a torrent of curses right there in the hallway of the administration building.

 No matter.
 My little maneuver tonight took care of everything.
 As I approached the back door, I was fully confident that the bottle of burgundy was empty and Smith snoring like the pig that he is — well — that he was.
 I’d been right, of course.
 I’m surprised his own snoring didn’t wake him up.
 The man was a disgrace to our university, and it was past time someone did something about it.
 One little jab of a needle, and the quick-acting poison I’d chosen took care of old Smith for good.
 And I quietly and sedately slipped back into my seat in the lecture hall in plenty of time to hear the last thirty minutes of Thomas’ mind-numbing lecture.